iTwin/itwinjs-core/docs/learning/WriteAConnector.md

 The appropriate balancing of these two conflicting goals is not an easy task.
 However, where clear BIS schema types exist, they should always be used.

 ### Schemas

+See this article on [Importing a schema and bootstrapping definitions](https://github.com/imodeljs/imodeljs/tree/master/docs/learning/backend/SchemasAndElementsInTypeScript.md#importing-the-schema)

 ### Dynamic Schemas